 Village of Litincuți, Principality of Moldavia, Ottoman Empire

-- 1532: Litencut (Romanian: Litincuți), being part of the country of Moldavia, changed their identity to be a vassal principality of the Ottoman Empire they then became known as the Principality of Moldavia.9
+In 1532 Litencut (Romanian: Litincuți), being part of the country of Moldavia, changed their identity to be a vassal principality of the Ottoman Empire they then became known as the Principality of Moldavia.21

-- 1749: Before 1775, when Bukovina was the northwestern part of the Principality of Moldavia, the local form of serfdom (where serfs were known regionally as vecini) was already harsh.
-However, in 1749, the Moldavian ruler Constantine Mavrocordatos formally abolished hereditary serfdom, replacing it with a system of defined dues and obligations:13
+1749: Before 1775, when Bukovina was the northwestern part of the Principality of Moldavia, the local form of serfdom (where serfs were known regionally as vecini) was already harsh.
+However, in 1749, Moldavian ruler Constantine Mavrocordatos replaced historical serfdom with a system of defined dues and obligations:26

-- Serf were taxed once per year the amount of 10 löwenthaler to their lord (Boyer).
+- Serfs were taxed once per year in the amount of 10 löwenthaler to their lord (Boyer).
 (Editor: Unsure if this tax was paid to the lord (Boyer) or directly to the State)

 - Serfs were required to perform twelve days of mandatory uncompensated labour (Hungarian: robot, French: corvée) for their lord (Boyer) (Editor: Unsure if the 12 days was per month, year…) as a form of taxation